-Made with fungi, mycelium hits market as green substitute for leather, plastic | CBC News
+Made of fungi, mycelium hits market as green substitute for leather, plastic | CBC News

-Made with fungi, mycelium hits market as green substitute for leather, plastic
+Made of fungi, mycelium hits market as green substitute for leather, plastic

 Designer Stella McCartney unveils mycelium-based clothing